 It is especially bad to get in a multiple car pile-up in regards to your auto insurance.
 Car insurance claims can get complicated if you are either the at-fault person and now will have several claims against your Liability coverages or if you need to make a claim against an at-fault driver when there are multiple other drivers that will also need to do so.
 It may be that each person will be responsible for their own damages if the at-fault car cannot be determined due to the confusion surrounding the accident scene where there is damage done to several vehicles.

-Not using your headlights when there is low visibility can also cause you to miss a curve in the road and have a single car accident with a tree so that you would need to make a Collision claim for your damages.
+Not using your headlights when there is low visibility can also cause you to miss a curve in the road and have a single car accident with a tree so it is best that you have collision coverage.
 If you are unable to see well without your headlights then normally this is the first sign you need to turn them on.
 But to find out for certain your state's laws about headlight use contact your DMV.